TudorDan/TechInterviewWorkbook/README.md

 - A source code version control system is the crux of the CI process.
 The version control system is also supplemented with other checks like automated code quality tests, syntax style review tools, and more.
 - Benefits:
   - Enable scaling: enables organizations to scale in engineering team size, codebase size, and infrastructure, by minimizing code integration bureaucracy and communication overhead, CI helps build DevOps and agile workflows.
+    - _Scalability_ is the ability of a system to handle growing amount of load without degrading performance.
   - Improve the feedback loop: Faster feedback on business decisions.
 Changes can be rapidly pushed and measured for success.
 Bugs or other issues can be quickly addressed and repaired.
   - Enhance communication: improves overall engineering communication and accountability, which enables greater collaboration between development and operations in a DevOps team.
 By introducing pull request workflows tied to CI, allows developers to observe and comment on code from other team members.